SoupyzInc/SoupyzInc/README.md

 A down to the point guide for making a Discord bot using the Discord.Net API.
 Created due to the lack of clear and concise tutorials on Discord.Net, with the goal of contributing back to the community.

 ### [FunkyBot](https://github.com/SoupyzInc/FunkyBot)
 A simple general purpose C# discord bot written with Discord.Net for the FunkyZone server.
-Created to practice using the GutHub environment; e.g., branches, pull requests, etc.
+Created to practice using the GutHub version control systems; e.g., branches, pull requests, etc.